 Kalyani Fernando is a Project Archivist at CU Boulder Libraries Special Collections, Archives & Preservation Department, and is processing recent additions to the Post-Holocaust American Judaism Collections.
 She received her Masters of Library and Information Science from the University of Denver, and her Bachelor of Arts degree in English Literature from the University of Pennsylvania.
 Her passion for archives and special collections took shape at History Colorado as a Collections & Library Assistant, then later as a Research Librarian, where she worked with artifacts and manuscript materials to create pop-up exhibits for the Stephen H. Hart Library.
 Before obtaining her MLIS, Kalyani worked in academic book publishing, and acquired projects focused on the American West, environmental history, and ran the series CultureAmerica.
 She is enthusiastic and committed to making history engaging and accessible to the larger university community, and is excited to contribute to this dynamic partnership.

 Linda has over seven years of university administration experience at Princeton University in Mechanical and Aerospace Engineering, Comparative Literature, and The Center for Digital Humanities.
 She also has over seven years of nonprofit management experience at various synagogues in northern California and central New Jersey.
 Linda earned an MBA in marketing from West Texas A&M and a BS in Marketing from SUNY, Fashion Institute of Technology.
-Linda is an avid cross-country skier, prolific nature photographer, and proud mother of two college-age daughters.
+Linda is an avid cross-country skier, prolific nature photographer, and proud mother of two of daughters.